Roger Carroll: 1950s

-By December 1958, Carroll had become host of what a Los Angeles Times columnist described as "KABC's most outstanding music show".
+By December 1958, Carroll had become the host of what a Los Angeles Times columnist described as "KABC's most outstanding music show".
 He had begun work at KABC as a substitute disc jockey.
 In 1959 he was hired as a disk jockey and radio show host at KMPC radio in Hollywood.
 His program, "The R.C.
 Get-Together," ran until 1979 and was one of the most popular radio shows in Southern California.
 His work for KMPC included game-day remote broadcasts from stadiums when the Los Angeles Rams and the California Angels played home games.

 1960s

-He began his television career as the announcer for The Smothers Brothers Comedy Hour (1967-1969).
+He began his television career as the announcer for The Smothers Brothers Comedy Hour (1967–1969).
 He continued with the brothers in the 1988 and 1989 versions of that program as well as on The Smothers Brothers Show in 1970 and again in 1975.
 He went on to be the announcer for The Leslie Uggams Show (1969) and The Glen Campbell Goodtime Hour (1969).